advancedresearch/discrete/README.md

 ```

 This discrete space of this kind can be constructed by the type `DimensionN`.
-There are 4 dimensions, one for each people, which all has a size of 3.
+There are 4 dimensions, one for each person, which all has a size of 3.

 Now, consider another problem: